intel/QAT_Engine/README.md

     when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

+--disable-multibuff_ecdsa/--enable-multibuff_ecdsa
+    Disable/Enable Intel(R) Multibuff ECDSA P-256 offload.
+This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

+--disable-multibuff_ecdh/--enable-multibuff_ecdh
+    Disable/Enable Intel(R) Multibuff ECDH P-256 offload.
+This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

 --disable-qat_small_pkt_offload/--enable-qat_small_pkt_offload
     Enable the offload of small packet cipher operations to Intel(R) QAT.
 When disabled, these operations are performed using the CPU (disabled by